matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/preparation.md

 # **Preparation**
 Before contributing, it's necessary to make some preparations to learn more about MatrixOne and other revalant information, which can improve developing and reviewing efficiency.

 Thanks for understanding that English is used as a shared language in this repository.
-Maintainers do not use machine translation to avoid miscommunication due to error in translation.
-If description of issue / PR are written in non-English languages, those may be closed.
+Maintainers do not use machine translation to avoid miscommunication due to errors in translation.
+If descriptions of issue / PR are written in non-English languages, those may be closed.
 If English is not your native language and you aren't sure about any of these, don't hesitate to ask for help in your pull request!